kaylareiman1/Gender-Wage-Gaps/README.md

-I wrote this code as a final project for the Heinz College course R for Analytics, completed in Fall 2019.
+I created this R Markdown file as a final project for a CMU course called R for Analytics in Fall 2019.
 Here, I use data from the National Longitudinal Survey of Youth to investigate the research question: is there a significant difference in income between men and women?
 This file contains the following components:

 1. Data cleaning
 2. Bivariate analysis of income based and gender